patterns-app/patterns-devkit/README.md

 pipelines that tackle every step of the data processing pipeline, from API ingestion to transformation to analysis and modeling.

-This functional reactive framework provides powerful benefits:
+This functional reactive framework provides several benefits:

-- **Simple declarative graphs** — The functional reactive nature of snapflow takes the tangled, stateful messes of traditional ETLs and turns them into clean declarative flows of data.
-Complex mixes of rebuilds and incremental updates become simple stateless operators.
+- **Declarative data flows** — Trade the tangled, stateful messes of traditional ETLs for clean declarative flows of data.
+Mix full rebuilds and incremental updates easily and safely.

-- **Reusable components** — Because they are self-contained with documented inputs and outputs, functions can be easily plugged together, shared and reused across projects, open-sourced, and catalogued in the snapflow repository (coming soon).
+- **Reusable components** — `datafunctions` can be easily plugged together, shared and reused across projects.
+Some examples:
-  Some example snapflow modules and components:

   - [Stripe](https://github.com/kvh/snapflow-stripe.git)
     - Ingest Stripe Charge records (using the `StripeCharge` schema)